Events in Malaga in September 2024

-After the hot summer months with their focus on the Malaga Fair and outdoor concerts, events in Malaga in September return to their more typical mode.
-Coming up this month is a great combination of fashion, classic film, plenty of music plus the usual dose of amazing art.
+After the hot summer months with their focus on outdoor films and concerts, events in Malaga in September return to their more typical mode.
+Coming up this month is a great combination of fashion, flamenco, classic film, plenty of music plus the usual dose of amazing art.

 Public holidays in Malaga in September

-First of all, a head’s-up: Saturday 8 September is a public holiday in Malaga city.
-Small shops and markets will be closed, but restaurants and bars will be open as usual.
+First of all, a head’s-up: Friday 8 September is a public holiday in Malaga city.
+Smaller shops and markets will mostly be closed, but restaurants and bars will be open as usual.
 Public transport will also be running as normal.
 The same applies to museums and monuments with the exception of the Museum of Malaga whose timetable will be 9am to 3pm.

 Malaga Fashion Week